zauberzeug/nicegui/CONTRIBUTING.md

 Because it has [numerous benefits](https://nick.groenen.me/notes/one-sentence-per-line/) we write each sentence in a new line.

+### Demos

+Besides the documentation/reference (see above) we collect useful, but compact demonstrations.
+Each demo should be about one concept.
+Please try to make them as minimal as possible to show what is needed to get some kind of functionality.
+We are happy to merge pull requests with new demos which show new concepts, ideas or interesting use cases.

 ## Pull requests

 To get started, fork the repository on GitHub, make your changes, and open a pull request (PR) with a detailed description of the changes you've made.